TUNNELING-GROUP/aqua-duct/src/README.md

 If you encounter any problems with installation do not hesitate to contact us at [info@aquaduct.pl](mailto:info@aquaduct.pl?subject=Aqua-Duct).
 We are **REALLY** willing to help!

-You can also contact us at [github.com/tljm/aqua-duct](https://github.com/tljm/aqua-duct).
+You can also contact us at [github.com/TUNNELING-GROUP/aqua-duct](https://github.com/TUNNELING-GROUP/aqua-duct/).

+## Documentation

+Documentation can be found on our homepage [aquaduct.pl/documentation](http://aquaduct.pl/documentation/).

+The most recent documentation is also available at [TUNNELING-GROUP.github.io/aqua-duct](https://TUNNELING-GROUP.github.io/aqua-duct/).